Fisheries and aquaculture

 Together these agreements help foster collaboration among our organizations.
 We are planning for all three organizations to join us in tabletop exercises to address joint claims management issues.

-See our blog posts on the signing of the agreements.
+See our blog posts on the signing of the agreements:

 Maritime border spills